-One of Japan's best (if not the best) academic institute for social research, the ISS (or Shaken) web page includes full text pdf files of Social Science Japan (newsletter), and the table of contents for Social Science Japan Journal (SSJJ).
+One of Japan's best (if not the best) academic institute for social research, the Institute of Social Science at University of Tokyo has pdf files of Social Science Japan (newsletter), and the table of contents for Social Science Japan Journal.
 It also includes a list of discussion papers, some of which can be downloaded.
 There is also a data archive and other depositories of occasional papers available in Japanese.

 It is also through this web page that one can search and subscribe to Social Science Japan (SSJ) Forum.
 This email discussion forum includes debate among social scientists and students regarding social research, and especially Japanese elections.
 This is also a good forum for requesting information from professional researchers on social research topics related to Japan.

-One of Japan's top foreign policy think-tanks, JIIA is nominally affiliated with the Japanese Foreign Ministry.
+One of Japan's top foreign policy think-tanks, The Japan Institute of International Affairs (JIIA) is nominally affiliated with the Japanese Foreign Ministry.
 Its home page carries a variety of articles and conference reports in English.
 In 2006 it will begin carrying JIIA Commentary and the Japan Review of International Affairs, available by free subscription.

-One of Japan's leading centers for the study of public policy, IIPS was originally founded by former Prime Minister Nakasone and his advisors.
+One of Japan's leading centers for the study of public policy, Institute for International Policy Studies (IIPS) was originally founded by former Prime Minister Nakasone and his advisors.
 IIPS is currently promoting the debate on revising Japan's post-war constitution.